delta-io/delta/kernel/USER_GUIDE.md

 In this section, we are going to outline the steps needed to build a connector.

 ### Step 0: Validate the prerequisites
-In the previous section showing how to read a simple table, we were briefly introduced to the [`TableClient`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/client/TableClient.html).
+In the previous section showing how to read a simple table, we were briefly introduced to the [`Engine`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/engine/Engine.html).
 This is the main extension point where you can plug in your implementations of computationally-expensive operations like reading Parquet files, parsing JSON, etc. For the simple case, we were using a default implementation of the helper that works in most cases.
 However, for building a high-performance connector for a complex processing engine, you will very likely need to provide your own implementation using the libraries that work with your engine.
-So before you start building your connector, it is important to understand these requirements and plan for building your own table client.
+So before you start building your connector, it is important to understand these requirements and plan for building your own engine.

 Here are the libraries/capabilities you need to build a connector that can read the Delta table